maxwofford/CSH-application/application.md

    to learn?
 2. Name and describe, in detail, the most enriching experience you have ever had.
 This could be a project, an activity, or anything else.

+   My focus at RIT is to get better at interacting with people.
+I have a few practices to ensure I stay on track with my goal.
+For instance, every time I eat at Gracie's (~10 times per week), I have a 15 minute conversation with someone.

+   Highlights of the experience include chatting with an on-break staff member and getting pitched by a founder about a position in their marketing company.

 3. How could you contribute to the house (qualities about yourself, your skills, etc.)
 4. In your free time, what do you like to do?
 (Clubs, activities, hobbies,